- SBA loans typically have lower rates and longer terms than you could qualify for with a conventional loan.

 However, before you use Lender Match, gather some documentation and information about your business.
-Make sure you have the following ready for your potential new lender:
+While the program is quick and easy, it doesn’t guarantee you’ll be matched with a lender.
+Make sure you have the following ready for your potential lender:

 - Your business plan

-- The amount of money needed and how you'll use the funds
+- The amount of money you need and how you’ll use the funds

 - Your credit history